This is based on opinion. Please don't list it on a work's trope example list.

 Keroyon and his son end up coming across a dehydrated young boy in a seemingly empty town in America.
 Friend's virus has wiped out literally everyone except for him, and he has been hard at work for days... burying everyone.

-Made worse when the boy's worthless father blamed him for bring the Plague to down by selling them out for $150.
+Made worse when the boy's worthless father blamed him for bringing the plague to town.
 Keroyon almost had to slap some sense into the boy to make him realize the truth.